Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Empirical Evaluation

 \subsubsection{Memory efficiency.}

-Table~\ref{tab:model_memory_usage} compares the memory usage of \ours with three baselines: (1) the original LLM with beam search, (2) the quantized LLM with beam search, and (3) the original LLM with sequential beam search, across five different LLMs.
-We evaluate VRAM utilization using three key metrics: average VRAM usage, peak VRAM usage observed in our dataset, and out-of-memory (OOM) ratios.
+Table~\ref{tab:model_memory_usage} compares the memory usage of \ours with three baselines: (1) the full-precision LLM with beam search, (2) the quantized LLM with beam search, and (3) the full-precision LLM with sequential beam search, across five different LLMs.
+We evaluated VRAM usage using three key metrics: average VRAM usage, peak VRAM usage observed in our dataset, and out-of-memory ratios.
 Since our hardware is capped at 80GB VRAM, we assign a memory usage of 80GB to data points that experience OOM errors.
-Consequently, in cases of OOM, the reported memory usage represent a lower bound of the actual values.
+Consequently, in cases of OOM, the reported memory usage represents a lower bound of the actual values.

-We can see that the average VRAM usage of \ours shows a substantial decrease across all models evaluated.
-For instance, with the CodeGen-2B model, average usage drops from at least 72.2 GB in the original configuration to just 12.1 GB using \ours with a reduction of over 83\%.
-This trend of reduced VRAM usage is consistent across other models, such as the Incoder-1B, where average usage is reduced from at least 52.7 GB to 7.4 GB.
+Overall, the VRAM usage of \ours demonstrates a substantial reduction across all evaluated models, outperforming both the original full-precision configurations and the two widely used memory reduction techniques: Quantization and Sequential Beam Search (SeqBS).
+For example, in the case of the InCoder-1B model, the average VRAM usage drops from 52.7 GB in the original configuration to just 7.4 GB with \ours, representing a reduction of 86\%.
+In comparison, the quantization approach reduces memory usage to 31.2 GB, while SeqBS increases it to 56.1 GB, making \ours the most memory-efficient method.

-In terms of peak VRAM usage, while the baselines frequently reach the 80 GB VRAM limit, \ours maintains peak values significantly well below this threshold, such as 13.9 GB for CodeGen-2B and 37.4 GB for Incoder-6B.
-This effective management of peak VRAM not only avoids bottlenecks and crashes from OOM errors but also enhances the practical usability of these models on limited-resource hardware environments.
+Regarding peak VRAM usage, while baseline methods frequently reach the 80 GB VRAM limit, \ours maintains peak values well below this threshold.
+Notably, \ours achieves a maximum VRAM usage of just 12.7 GB for the smallest model (InCoder-1B) and 37.4 GB for the largest model (InCoder-6B).
+In contrast, both the original full-precision and SeqBS configurations consistently hit the 80 GB VRAM limits, increasing the risk of out-of-memory (OOM) errors.

-As a result, the \ours method achieves a zero out-of-memory (OOM) ratio across all models, in contrast to the higher OOM ratios observed with the original configurations.
-For example, the CodeGen-6B model under the original methodology reports an OOM ratio of 80.5\%, which significantly limits model reliability.
-The absence of OOM errors with \ours suggests a notable enhancement in the stability and memory efficiency of LLMs.
+Furthermore, in terms of OOM ratios, \ours completely eliminates OOM errors across all models, achieving a 0\% OOM ratio, while the original full-precision and SeqBS methods frequently experience severe memory failures.
+For example, the full-precision CodeGen-6B model encounters an 80.5\% OOM rate, making it \textbf{unusable} in memory-constrained environments.
+Even quantization, while reducing memory usage, does not guarantee the elimination of OOM errors, as observed with CodeGen-6B, which still reports an OOM ratio of 49.8\%.